Sh1pley/quantified_self_api/README.md

-# Node / Express API
+# Node / Express API for Quantified Self
-#### This serves up a DB for our ( [Kyle](https://github.com/kheppenstall) and I ) pre-existing JS project
+This project provides a backend (database and internal API) for our ( [Kyle](https://github.com/kheppenstall) and I ) calorie tracker project [quantified-self](https://github.com/kheppenstall/quantified_self).

 ## Project Scope
 We were challenged with creating a server and database less webpage that mimicked what we had been doing with Ruby, Rails and Postgres for the last 5 months.
-That project lives here [Quantified Self](https://kheppenstall.github.io/quantified_self/)
+That production site lives here [Quantified Self](https://kheppenstall.github.io/quantified_self/).

 ### This API was our second challenge of ripping out what we were using localStorage for and replacing it with an API.